Pattonville High School

 Pattonville High School is a public high school located in Maryland Heights, Missouri.
 It is the only high school in the Pattonville School District.

 History

-Pattonville High School's first graduating class was in 1937 with 2 girls graduating.
-In 1938, the graduating class had grown to 4 boys and 1 girl.
-The original high school was located behind Pattonville's learning center at 11055 St. Charles Rock Road but has since moved to its current location.
+In 1937, Pattonville High School's first graduating class consisted of two girls.
+In 1938, the graduating class grew to four boys and one girl.
+The original high school was located at the current site of Holman Middle School, behind Pattonville Learning Center at 11055 Saint Charles Rock Road, before relocating to its current campus behind the Champ Landfill.
+In December 1994, the high school was incorporated into Maryland Heights, Missouri, following a boundary exchange with the village of Champ.

 Achievement

-As of 2020, the average ACT score is 21 and 90% of students graduate.
+As of 2018, the average ACT score is 21.8 and 89% of students graduate.
 68% of graduating students go on to college after graduating, with 43% of graduates going to a 4-year University and 25% going to a 2-year Community College.

 Curriculum

 All students are required to complete 50 hours of community service in order to receive a diploma.
 Students at PHS have the opportunity to participate in the Missouri A+ schools program, allowing 2 years of free tuition at any community college in the state of Missouri if grades and attendance requirements are met.
 PHS offers a variety of Honors and AP Classes that give college credit.